benvacha/mrkdwn/README.md

 - Pairs of three or more `/` will be removed from markup.
 - Pairs of three or more `/` with a `!` will be markuped to a html comment.
 - Can be applied inline or block.
+- Can be used inside of words.
-- Pairs of n or more `/` can be used to comment n - 1 `/`
+- Pairs of n or more `/` can be used to comment n or less `/`.
-- Applied anywhere, without exception
+- Applied anywhere, without exception.
+Including pre.

 ###### mrkdwn
 ```